Geometric, regular patterns on lotto, lottery play slips, cards, grids.

-Written by Ion Saliu on September 18, 2002.
+Written on September 18, 2002.

 I said in Probability of perfect line shapes in nature: rivers, mountains, trees:

-Randomness also creates all those lottery combinations where '1,2,3,4,5,6' is noticeably missing!
-The same individual probability, but apparently, Randomness Almighty prefers certain shapes or combination thereof…
+Randomness creates all those shapes of matter in nature, in Universe, indeed.
+Randomness also creates all those lottery combinations where 1 2 3 4 5 6 is noticeably missing!
+The same individual probability, but, apparently, Randomness Almighty prefers certain shapes or combination thereof…

 How about the graphical shapes created by random numbers on the grids of lotto play slips?
 Do such geometric patterns resemble perfect shapes?
 Or do they resemble shapes created by humans, such as drawings?

-I remember of all kinds of lotto systems based on geometric patterns.
-Some also mixed in astrology.
-If we are in the Pisces zone, we must play geometric shapes resembling a fish or two, perhaps a shark.
 I name all such lotto systems the Koffotzuntz patterns.
-I didn't pay much attention to such patterns and shapes until recently.
+I didn't pay much attention to such lottery patterns and shapes until recently.
 First of all, lotto is numerical not graphical.
-The lottery draws numbers; it does not draw shapes (get the pun?)
+The lottery commission draws numbers; they do not draw shapes or figures (get the pun?)
 Secondly, the lottery is a phenomenon ruled by Randomness the Almighty.
 Therefore, the result cannot resemble a human act, such as drawing regular shapes.
-Nevertheless, I have noticed certain things on other lotto players' playing cards.
-I've noticed, for example, many numbers in the same column, or on the same line.
-I understand better in hindsight.
-All lotto play slips are designed as matrices or grids.
-My local lottery, Pennsylvania lottery, uses the following formats:

 - 8 rows by 5 columns in the 5/39 lotto game